SigmanGroup/kraken/README.md

 2. Crest v2.12 produces many more conformers than crest v2.8.
 Because conformers for DFT calculations are selected based on properties, the number of conformers for DFT calculations should remain unchanged.

 ## Comparison between old and new workflows
 The code for this updated workflow was adapted from the original Kraken code.
 Some aspects have been altered for ease of use like automating .fchk generation.
-Updates to the code should be done carefully so as to not impact the final descriptors produced at the end of the workflow.
+Updates to the code should be done carefully so as to not impact the final descriptors.
 We have included a comparison between the descriptors from the original Kraken publications and the new workflow for approximately 30 monophosphines in the validation/ folder.

 ## Including new templates for submission to HPC clusters